-- Review and adoption of an overarching asset management policy - Review and enhancement of the asset management framework and governance structure - Creation and continuous review of all detailed infrastructure asset management plans - Introduction of a mobile device capability for managing infrastructure inspection, maintenance and job completion.
-There are 350 active mobile device users across the civil infrastructure maintenance, parks and open spaces and tree management business units and contractors
+- Review and adoption of an overarching asset management policy - Review and enhancement of the asset management framework and governance structure - Introduction of a mobile capability for managing infrastructure inspection, maintenance and job completion.
+There are 350 active mobile device users across the civil infrastructure maintenance, parks and open spaces and tree management business units and contractors - Introduction of job activity and costing capability through mobile applications

-- Introduction of job activity and costing capability through mobile applications - Integration with 3rd party service contractors to ensure accurate and timely data is available for us to make informed decisions - Streamlining of infrastructure asset valuation processes through interfacing of systems - Coordination of infrastructure data collection projects aimed at improving the quality of the underlying base asset data for roads, stormwater drainage, trees, parks and open spaces, and buildings and their components. - Redesign of the detailed asset management plan template and migration of all asset management plans to this template. - Creation of advanced asset condition and prioritisation methods to develop renewal works programs.
+- Integration with 3rd party service contractors to ensure accurate and timely data is available for us to make informed decisions - Streamlining of infrastructure asset valuation processes through interfacing of systems - Coordination of infrastructure data collection projects aimed at improving the quality of the underlying base asset data for roads, stormwater drainage, trees, parks and open spaces, and buildings and their components. - Redesign of the detailed asset management plan template and migration of all asset management plans to this template. - Creation of advanced asset condition and prioritisation methods to develop renewal works programs.